 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Following a varied and balanced pregnancy diet will help to provide your body with sufficient vitamins and minerals.
-But even with the best diet, you will need to take specific supplements to meet your your own and your baby’s needs.
+But even with the best diet, you will need to take specific supplements to meet your own and your baby’s needs.

 All pregnant women are advised to take folic acid supplements for at least one month before conceiving and for the first three months of their pregnancy.
-This mineral is essential for the healthy development of the neural tube.
+This mineral is essential for the healthy development of the baby’s neural tube.

 Speak with your healthcare professional before taking any supplements, to ensure they are safe to take during pregnancy.
 And check here for specific information about folic acid recommendations.